Gunnera tinctoria

-Gunnera tinctoria, known as giant rhubarb, Chilean rhubarb, or nalca, is a flowering plant species native to southern Chile and neighboring zones in Argentina.
-It is unrelated to rhubarb, as the two plants belong to different orders, but looks similar from a distance and has similar culinary uses.
+Gunnera tinctoria, known as giant-rhubarb, Chilean rhubarb, quirusilla or nalca, is a flowering plant species native to southern Chile and neighboring zones in Argentina and Bolivia.
+It is not closely related to rhubarb, as the two plants belong to different orders, but looks similar from a distance and has similar culinary uses.
 It is a large-leaved perennial plant that grows to more than 2 m tall.
 It has been introduced to many parts of the world as an ornamental plant.
 In some countries, such as New Zealand, the United Kingdom, and Ireland, it has spread from gardens and is becoming an introduced species of concern.
 It is known under the synonyms Gunnera chilensis Lam. and Gunnera scabra Ruiz & Pav.

 Taxonomy

 It was first described in 1782 by Juan Ignacio Molina as Panke tinctoria, and was transferred to the genus Gunnera in 1805 by Charles-François Brisseau de Mirbel.

 Description

 Gunnera tinctoria is a giant, clump-forming herbaceous perennial.
 The leaves can grow up to 2.5 m across, cordate and palmate with up to 9-lobed margins.
 The stems are covered in numerous spikes.
 It has erect panicles of cone-shaped inflorescences weighing as much as 14 kg growing to 1 m in height from spring to early summer, with small dimerous flowers.
 The fruit is orange.
 The number of seeds is estimated from 80,000 per seedhead to 250,000 per plant.